segnonna/secure-storage-with-keystore/README.md

 ## Securely (simple key-value) Storing Secrets in an Android Application

+To store securely data on a device, you probably don't want to rely only on the separation of processes of the Android OS but make sure the stored values are also encrypted.

 A general rule for mobile development is you should not use any hardcoded keys because a hacker can easily decompile your code and obtain the key, thereby rendering the encryption useless.
 You need a key management framework, and that’s what the Android KeyStore API is designed for.

+To make it possible, i use the Android Keystore and the SharedPreferences.The keystore is used for generating cryptographic keys, the values are then encrypted with these keys and subsequently securely stored in the SharedPreferences.

 KeyStore provides two functions: